Scotia, NY

 About Scotia, NY

-Scotia is a small community in New York with a population of 7,260 residents.
-The median household income is $74,185 per year, which is above the national average.
-The median age in Scotia is 38.7 years.
+Scotia is a small town located in New York with a population of 7,260 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $74,185 per year, which is 1% below the national median of $75,149.
+The median age of 38.7 years is close to the US median age of 38.9 years.

 Cost of Living in Scotia, NY